simplywastaken/hi-im-simply/README.md

 Something fun for me to do,
 though what you see may not be true.
-What you find will reveal things uncoiled, so please don't look.
+What you find will leave things uncoiled, so please don't look.
 Don't be spoiled.

 Straightforward/Non-cryptic translation: